 New bolt design and cross section

-The bolts might be 10 meters long and mass 3.6 kilograms.
-There are 12 rows of bolts in the rotor, which may be 6000 kilometers in circumference; 72,000 kilometers of bolts.
+The bolts might be 10 meters long and mass 4.32 kilograms.
+There are 6 rows of bolts in the rotor.
+The complete rotor h may be 6000 kilometers in circumference; 36,000 kilometers of bolts.

-Most of the bolt mass will be thin 60 degree diamond-shaped laminations of high-flux transformer steel, suitable for kilohertz magnetic field rates.
-These will be stacked perpendicular to the bolt's long axis, perhaps 5000 laminations per meter and 50,000 laminations per bolt.
-Two faces of the diamond shape will be the "motor" side of the bolt, two faces will be the "deflector" side of the bolt.
+Most of the bolt mass will be thin 60 degree triangular laminations of high-flux transformer steel, suitable for kilohertz magnetic field rates.
+These will be stacked perpendicular to the bolt's long axis, perhaps 3,000 laminations per meter and 30,000 laminations per bolt.
+Two faces of the diamond shape will be the "motor" side of the bolt, one will be the deflector sides.

 The laminations may be cut out of lamination strip, the same material used to wind audio-frequency toroidal coils and transformers, but in ten thousand tonne lots (!!!).
-Hundreds of cutters will cut diagonally across the strip to make the laminations, some with winding slots.
-Some of the laminations will have rectangular slots cut in the motor side, for the insertion of NIB (or hopefully FeN someday) high strength magnets.
-These thin laminations will be maglev-transported past many inspection and finishing stations at high speed, perhaps 100 per second (WAG) on each production line.
+Hundreds of cutters will cut diagonally across the strip to make the laminations.
+During automated mass production, these thin laminations will be maglev-transported past many inspection and finishing stations at high speed, perhaps 100 per second (WAG) on each production line.
 One production line at 50% utilization might turn out 1.5 billion laminations for 300 kilometers of bolts per year.
-500 lines can turn out one launch loop worth of bolts every six months.
+500 production lines can turn out one launch loop worth of bolts every six months.